Brprb08/orbital-control-simulator/README.md

 **No built-in Unity physics used.**

-> Note: There’s no drag, J2, or other non-gravitational forces yet.
-That’s intentional, I wanted to make sure the Dormand–Prince 5(4) integrator was accurate and stable first.
-The system is in a solid place now, and drag will be the first additional effect to be integrated.
+> Note: Currently, atmospheric drag implementation is in development and nearly completed.
+Initially, non-gravitational forces like drag and J2 perturbations were excluded intentionally to ensure the Dormand–Prince 5(4) integrator's accuracy and stability.
+The system now demonstrates solid foundational accuracy, and atmospheric drag will soon be integrated as the next significant enhancement.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)